dappelt/xavier-grammar/README.md

-A context-free (grammar)[grammar.txt] for generating SQL injection attacks.
+A context-free [grammar](grammar.txt) for generating SQL injection attacks.